jeromedalbert/jeromedalbert.github.io/source/about/index.markdown

 designed and assembled), I worked on websites and booking/retail systems as a Java/JEE engineer for "big bad corporations" in Paris.
 Nobody's perfect!

-After a while I moved to London to work for an exciting small startup.
-It was also my first significant Ruby experience and I really enjoyed it: this language is simple, expressive, and you can code very quickly thanks to frameworks like Rails.
+After a while I moved to London to work for a small startup.
+It was also my first significant Ruby experience and I enjoyed it: this language is simple, expressive, and frameworks like Rails make you very productive.

 Now I work in San Francisco for a startup called <a href="http://vicinitycommerce.com" target="_blank">Vicinity Commerce</a>, where I develop various Ruby and Ruby on Rails applications.
 Who knows what will happen next?